ssbc/multiserver/README.md

 ## scopes

 address also have a scope.
-This relates to where they can be connected to. default supported scopes are
+This relates to where they can be connected to.
+Default supported scopes are:

 * device - can connect only if on the same device
 * local - can connect from same wifi (local network)